thekubeworld/iptables/README.md

 ## ipset
 - The iptables doesnot provide support for matching multiple separate addresses or networks in one rule.
+- ipset is an extension to iptables that allow us to create firewall rules that match entire `sets` of addresses at once
+- Unlike iptables chains, which are stored in traversed linerarly, IP sets are stored in `indexed data structures`m making lookups `very efficient`, even when dealing with large sets.
+- ipet let you create huge lists of ip addresses and/or ports, with tens of thousands of entries, which are stored in a tiny piece of RAM with extreme efficiency.

 ## Additional Resources